Khyber Pakhtunkhwa: Other languages

+Note1: 1881, 1891, 1901, 1911, 1921, and 1931 census populations for language data is for North-West Frontier Province only (Peshawar District, Dera Ismail Khan District, Hazara District, Bannu District, and Kohat District) and excludes the Federally Administered Tribal Areas (both administrative divisions later merged to form Khyber Pakhtunkhwa in 2018), as linguistic data was not collected in the latter region at the time.
+Note2: 1951 census populations include all of North-West Frontier Province and some enumerated populations of the Federally Administered Tribal Areas.

 Religion

-The overwhelming majority of the residents of the Khyber Pakhtunkhwa follows and professes the Sunni Islam while there is a significant amount of shia Muslims in areas such as Kurram, Kohat, Hangu, Orakzai, Dera Ismail khan, Mardan, and many other districts throughout central-southern kpk.
+The overwhelming majority of the residents of the Khyber Pakhtunkhwa follows and professes Sunni Islam while there is a significant amount of Shia Muslims in areas such as Kurram, Kohat, Hangu, Orakzai, Dera Ismail Khan, Mardan, and many other districts throughout central-southern KPK.
 Apart from Twelver Shias there are Isma'ilis in the Chitral district.
 The tribe of Kalasha in southern Chitral still retain an ancient form of Polytheism mixed with Animism, a faith once dominant in the mountainous upper northeast of the district.
-There are very small numbers of residents who are the adherents of Roman Catholicism denomination of Christianity, Hinduism and Sikhism, mainly living in Peshawar and other urban centres.
+There are a small numbers of residents who are adherents of the Roman Catholic denomination of Christianity, Hinduism, and Sikhism, mainly living in Peshawar and other urban centres.